Help Overcoming Cannabinoid Abuse

 Continuous heavy smoking of marijuana (especially varieties of higher potency) can weaken the immune system, which can result in having more illnesses.
 Some of the physical and mental effects of cannabinoids are:

 Also, cannabinoid abuse can distort a user’s perception of time and space, which can be dangerous when they are driving or operating heavy machinery.
-A person that smokes marijuana heavily can lose their ability to focus clearly, and pay attention when required.
+A person who smokes marijuana heavily can lose their ability to focus clearly and pay attention when required.

 What Help is Available for Overcoming Cannabinoid Abuse?

-If you or someone you care for has been smoking marijuana heavily, and are having a hard time quitting, then you should contact an addiction counselor.
+If you or someone you care for has been smoking marijuana heavily and is having a hard time quitting, then you should contact an addiction counselor.
 An addiction counselor can help you or a loved one find the right program to help stop smoking marijuana.

-There are recovery centers that can help a person overcome their marijuana addiction.
-Outpatient programs offer a variety of therapies that can assist someone to successfully stop using marijuana, and avoid the prolonged effects that can be caused by cannabinoid abuse.
+There are recovery centers across the country that can help a person overcome their marijuana addiction.
+Inpatient and outpatient treatment programs offer a variety of therapies that can assist someone to successfully stop using marijuana and avoid the prolonged effects that can be caused by cannabinoid abuse.

 the Take-Away